swentel/activitypub/README.md

 ## About this module

-Integrates ActivityPub in your Drupal website so you can interact with your site on the Fediverse.
+Integrates ActivityPub in your Drupal website so any Drupal user can interact with their profile on the Fediverse.

 Development happens on github: https://github.com/swentel/activitypub

 Releases will soon be available on drupal.org: https://www.drupal.org/project/activitypub
+Until then, do not use this module :)

 ## To install